gsans/handsup-react/README.md

 - [Live](https://handsup-63347.firebaseapp.com/#/)

 ## HandsUp 🙌
-Make your event more interactive allowing attendees to participate by adding questions and voting using their phone or laptop.
+Make your events more interactive allowing attendees to participate by adding questions and voting using their phone or laptop.

-Organisers and speakers can use it to answer questions and run Q&A or panels sessions smoothly.
+Organisers and speakers can use it to answer questions and run Q&A or panels sessions.

 ## Technology stack

 This application integrates the following technologies:
 - [Auth0](http://auth0.com) to authenticate users using their social profiles (Google, Twitter)
 - [Apollo Client](http://dev.apollodata.com) to communicate with GraphQL Server
-- [graph.cool](http://graph.cool) providing the GraphQL Server
+- [graphcool](http://graph.cool) providing the GraphQL Server

 ## Usage